shru-kalbande/major/README.md

 # Supermarket Billing System
 ## Overview
 ### About the project :
-      This system was made in Java.
+      This system was made in **Java**.
 The system includes a point of sale system also it manages Sellers, Admins and store inventory management.

-   Admin can add Sellers, Categories and Products under categories Seller can add products to Cart as per Customer's requests A Bill is printed out as PDF
+* Admin can add Sellers, Categories and Products under categories
+* Seller can add products to Cart as per Customer's requests
+* A Bill is printed out as PDF
-   A Database is maintained for all Sellers, Categories and Products
+* A Database is maintained for all Sellers, Categories and Products

 ## Prerequisites